CTE

 culinary student

-CTE teaches a variety of personal qualities and people skills:
+CTE teaches a variety of personal qualities, abilities, and interpersonal skills:

 • Positive Work Ethic